Mugby Junction: Overview

 Mugby Junction includes the famous ghost story "The Signal-Man" concerning a spectre seen beside a tunnel entrance.
 The signal-man of the title tells the narrator of a ghost that has been haunting him.
 Each spectral appearance precedes, and is a harbinger of, a tragic event on the railway on which the signalman works.
-The signalman's work is at a signalbox in a deep cutting near a tunnel entrance on a lonely stretch of the line, and he controls the movements of passing trains.
-When there is danger, his fellow signalmen alert him via telegraph and alarms.
+The signal-man's work is at a signal box in a deep cutting near a tunnel entrance on a lonely stretch of the line, and he controls the movements of passing trains.
+When there is danger, his fellow signal-men alert him via telegraph and alarms.
 Three times, he receives phantom warnings of danger when his bell rings in a fashion that only he can hear.
 Each warning is followed by the appearance of the spectre, and then by a terrible accident.
 The first accident involves a terrible collision between two trains in the tunnel.
 Dickens may have based this incident on the Clayton Tunnel rail crash that occurred in 1861, five years before he wrote the story.
 Readers in 1866 would have been familiar with this major disaster.
 The second warning involves the mysterious death of a young woman on a passing train.
-The final warning is a premonition of the signalman's own death.
+The final warning is a premonition of the signal-man's own death.

-Another story features, in a thinly disguised form, the town of Rugby in Warwickshire and the town's railway station.
+Another story features, in a thinly disguised form, the town of Rugby, Warwickshire and Rugby railway station.
 This was inspired by an incident in April 1866, when Charles Dickens was travelling from London to Liverpool.
 Dickens's train made an unscheduled stop at Rugby due to one of the carriages catching fire.
-While waiting for his journey to resume, he went into the refreshment room for a cup of coffee, and the proprietess, clearly not recognising the celebrity author, treated him rudely.
-Inspired by this, in chapter three of 'Mugby Junction' he made a scathing attack on railway refreshment rooms and their staff.
+While waiting for his journey to resume, he went into the refreshment room for a cup of coffee, and the proprietress, clearly not recognising the celebrity author, treated him rudely.
+Inspired by this, in the story "Main Line: The Boy at Mugby" he made a scathing attack on railway refreshment rooms and their staff.